glynawe/Vanilla/vanilla.md

 All of the variables named in the variable list of a VarDeclaration are initialized to the values in the VarDeclaration's structured constant.

-`val` declares a *value*, a variable that can only be assigned once when it is declared. *The compiler may store values in ROM.*
+`val` declares a *immutable variable*, a variable that can only be assigned once when it is declared. *The compiler may store immutable variables in ROM.*

 ## Implicit Variable Declarations